MohanNRandeniya/Social-Login-with-Facebook/README.md

 How to run the application

 Enable SSL/TLS on your web server.
+Then follow these steps.

 1. Download OAuth folder.